 Maryland medical marijuana regulators put plans to award an additional four cultivation and 10 processing licenses on hold, in wake of a judge’s temporary restraining order barring the state from issuing licenses until Oct.
 7.

 The Maryland Medical Cannabis Commission was scheduled to announce the winners on Thursday.

-Lopez reportedly didn’t specifically mention the judge’s temporary restraining order, which was in response to a complaint by the company Remileaf that the state had wrongfully denied to accept its application.
+Lopez reportedly didn’t specifically mention the judge’s temporary restraining order, which was in response to a complaint by the company Remileaf that the state had wrongfully not accepted its application.
 Remileaf provides cannabis-related resources and support throughout Maryland.

 Regulators were set to issue additional licenses to meet the demand of the fast-growing MMJ market.
 Sales are on pace to double the 2018 total of $109.3 million.

-For more details about this story, read here.
+For more details about this story, click here.